 It might seem like an odd first option but public transportation is one of the best ways to prevent air pollution.
 Since not all people own cars, or can drive.
-The government is kind of obligated to ensure there is a system of public transportation in place for children, people without a license and the elderly adults.
+The government is kind of obligated to ensure there is a system of public transportation in place for children, people without a license and elders.
 And since buses and metro stations are working regardless, you can simply benefit from this already established system.

 The downside of this is that you’re dependent by this system and in some cities, it will take you a bit more time to reach your desired destination.
-Still, there are a lot of benefits: You don’t have to worry about parking; You don’t have to pay taxes; It’s cheap; ou can use the time while riding the bus to read.
+Still, there are a lot of benefits: You don’t have to worry about parking; You don’t have to pay taxes; It’s cheap; You can use the time while riding the bus to read.

 Price: Probably around $2 per direction, or less, depending on where you live.

 Walking it’s free and it can be a lot of fun.
 Grab a friend or put your earbuds and you can go everywhere.
 It’s good for your health and you can even learn a new language if you’re mindful about what you listen to while you walk.

 The downside here is that it’s not an option to a lot of people.
 If the distance between your job and your apartment is more than 5 miles it’s quite tiring.
 Still, it’s a valid option for a lot of people.

 Price: New shoes every couple of months and spare time.

 I love cycling and I regularly go to work on my bike.
 It’s super fun and quite inexpensive.
 A single bike costs around $300 and the maintenance per year in most of the cases is around a few bucks.

 The only problem bikers face is when it rains but that’s something you can easily resolve.
 You can get a good raincoat and you’re all set.

 Cost: You can get a decent bike for around $300.